 22 The utilities are reminded that Staff may request additional reporting based on the severity of the event.

 OUTGOING MESSAGE

-- Measure: Outgoing messages on telephone line must be updated within two hours following communication releases - Criterion: Evaluation for compliance will be determined based on whether messages were updated within two hours following communication release and the new message coincides with information contained in the releases.
+Measure: Outgoing messages on telephone line must be updated within two hours following communication releases updated within two hours following communication release and the new message coincides with information contained in the releases.